ddikman/pubsub-poc/readme.md

 The topics and subscriptions will be created using the google deployments in `deployment/base.yaml`.

+Once this is done you also need to get the service account json and store it in this local folder as `service-account.json`.
+These secrets would normally be injected using KMS or similar secret stores but it's outside the scope of what I'm trying to do here so.

 ## cloud deployment

 Run the deployment (or preview by adding `--preview` at the end).